qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 **Rendering behavior**

-* |unchecked| :guilabel:`By default new layers added to the map should be displayed`: unchecking this option can be handy when loading multiple layers to avoid each new layer being rendered in the canvas and slow down the process
+* |checkbox| :guilabel:`By default new layers added to the map should be displayed`: unchecking this option can be handy when loading multiple layers to avoid each new layer being rendered in the canvas and slow down the process
 * |checkbox| :guilabel:`Use render caching where possible to speed up redraws`